rskupnik/rskupnik.github.io/_posts/2018-12-21-framework-independence-with-hexagonal-architecture.md

     <img src="{{sitre.baseurl}}/public/images/hexagonal-example.png" style="width: auto; display: block; margin-left: auto; margin-right: auto;" alt="Overview of the hexagonal architecture"/>
 </p>

+I will demonstrate the idea using Java and tools/frameworks from the Java ecosystem, but it's really just a preference and the notion itself can be easily applied to other languages.

 ---

 ## Know thy tools